Information Technology Policy

 - Generating mass email or other broadcast messages to large portions of the Gordon Community or external users beyond what the College provides through distribution lists and other is prohibited unless authorized in advance by CTS.

-- Setting up on the College’s network servers not owned and operated by the College is prohibited unless authorized in advance by CTS.
+- Setting up servers on the College’s network not owned and operated by the College is prohibited unless authorized in advance by CTS.
 This does not extend to the routine ability of computers and devices to have shared files, folders, resources and/or printers.
 It does pertain, however, to things like Web servers and peer-to-peer servers which offer general services to the public.
-Peer-to-peer servers designed to offer copyrighted music and video materials are prohibited and will be blocked and/or removed by CTS staff.
+Peer-to-peer servers designed to offer copyrighted music and video materials are prohibited and will be blocked and/or removed by CTS.

 - Using on campus or in connection with the campus network any hubs, switches, routers, wireless access points or other devices for extending or managing Ethernet networks not owned by the College and managed by CTS or other approved staff, is prohibited.